When the first Roomba came out, it was an inefficient robot that required a lot of babysitting.

 < 7 cfm

-There’s no doubt in my mind that the Roomba I7 and S9 are two of the best robotic vacuums available right now when you combine its efficiency and outright pickup-ability.
+There’s no doubt in my mind that the Roomba I7 and S9 are two of the best robotic vacuums available right now when you combine their efficiency and outright pickup-ability.

-I understand that the price difference is substantial with the S9 easily being a few hundred bucks more expensive.
+I understand that the price difference is substantial, with the S9 quickly being a few hundred bucks more expensive.

 So is the premium worth it?

-Let’s look at 4 reasons why you should consider the Roomba S9:
+Let’s look at four reasons why you should consider the

-- Better at Embedded Dirt: The wider extractors and extra power make the S9 an excellent option for folks looking for something that can deep clean carpet.
-There’s no other robot available right now, aside maybe from the Neato D7 that can come close to the S9 in cleaning embedded dirt.
+- Better at Cleaning Embedded Dirt: The wider extractors and extra power make the S9 an excellent option for folks looking for something that can deep clean carpet.
+There’s no other robot available right now, aside from the Neato D7, that can come close to the S9 cleaning embedded dirt.

 - Superior Edge Cleaning: Another benefit of the square frontend is its ability to clean edges better.
-It’s got a new sensor inside the bumper that makes it hug the walls and navigate around small spaces better.
+It’s got a new sensor inside the bumper that makes it hug the walls and better navigate small spaces.

-- Does Not Tangle as Much: The larger beater bar resists tangles from longer strands of hair better than the I7.
+- Does Not Tangle as Much: The larger beater bar resists tangles from longer hair strands better than the I7.
 If you live with someone who has long hair, you may want to think of getting this over the I7.

-Now, let’s look at 3 reasons why you should consider the Roomba I7:
+Now, let’s look at three reasons why you should consider the Roomba I7:

-- Same Efficient Navigation: Aside from the bumper sensor on the S9, the I7 has the same efficient navigation pattern of the S9.
-It has the same recharge and resumes feature along with the Smart Imprint Mapping system that saves maps in the cloud.
+- Same Efficient Navigation: Aside from the bumper sensor on the S9, the I7 has the same efficient navigation pattern as the S9.
+It has the same recharge and resumes feature and the Smart Imprint Mapping system that saves maps in the cloud.

 - Excellent at Surface Dirt: The one advantage the S9 has over the I7 is its ability to deep clean carpet.
-Aside from that the I7 and S9 are almost identical when it comes to surface debris pick up (aside from sand).
-If deep cleaning is not really a concern then save a few hundred bucks with the I7.
+Aside from that, the I7 and S9 are almost identical when it comes to surface debris pick up (apart from sand).
+If deep cleaning is not a concern, then save a few hundred bucks with the I7.

-- Runs longer: The S9 will run for up to 120 mins on eco mode while the I7 runs for up to 75 minutes (it only has one power setting).
+- Runs longer: The S9 will run for up to 120 minutes on eco mode, while the I7 runs for up to 75 minutes (only one power setting).

 - Edge cleaning: The wide extractors and square front of the S9 allows it to clean edges better.